-I recently watched the 2011 German documentary Marx Reloaded, a, in the words of its website, “cultural documentary that examines the relevance of German socialist and philosopher Karl Marx’s ideas for understanding the global economic and financial crisis of 2008—09.”
+The 2011 German documentary Marx Reloaded describes itself, in the words of its website, as a “cultural documentary that examines the relevance of German socialist and philosopher Karl Marx’s ideas for understanding the global economic and financial crisis of 2008—09.”

-I had been very excited to watch it, but was underwhelmed by what I saw.
-To be frank, I believe it’s a rather poor film.
+I had been excited to watch it, but when I did I was rather underwhelmed by what I saw.
+To be frank, I do not think it is a very good film.
 It consists almost exclusively of interview footage with marxist intellectuals (some of whom I admire greatly), interspersed with The Matrix-like footage.
 I normally like such creative approaches to more conventional traditional material, but I found this approach to be rather superficial.
 It was as though the director et al. were trying their hardest to make the material resonate more with a young audience they didn’t quite understand (and perhaps think of a bit too poorly).
 In what comes off as a somewhat desperate attempt to be “hip,” I feel the filmmakers’ greatly weakened their thesis.

-The thesis itself—articulated most simply, that Marx’s thought is just as relevant to global capitalism today as it was 150 years ago—I could hardly agree with more.
+The thesis itself — articulated most simply, that Marx’s thought is just as relevant to global capitalism today as it was 150 years ago — I could hardly agree with more.
 The way in which it is defended, nonetheless, I found rather weak.
 The film is quite liberal in its analysis; it is not thorough in its explanation of the inherently unstable and (self-)destructive tendencies of capital and the capitalist mode of production.
-I got the impression, watching it, that it had been created by someone rather new to marxism—although the writer and director, Jason Barker, is a well established scholar himself, teaching alongside Žižek, Butler, and Badiou, among others, and the European Graduate School.
-As a filmmaker and marxist myself, I cannot help but feel that it could be have been argued so much more substantively and powerfully, if not as “hiply,” argued.

 Then again, at the end of the day, marxists are some of the toughest critics of all.
 Many say we’re our own toughest critic, but you can probably find a marxist who’s a bit tougher.

 For those interested, I took notes while watching the film.
-The following excellent quotes I found to be the only thing worth it:
+The following insightful quotes I found to be worthwhile:

 “Marx is often accused for having this uncompromsing, brualizing, kind of impersonal thinking.
 And Bloch says, well, this is a result of Marx having to think like capitalism.
 So he says, just like the best detective has to think like a criminal…”